pquiring/QSharp/readme.txt

 C# + C++ + Qt = Q#

+The project has no relation to Microsofts new Q# (Quantum) programming language.

 folder layout:
   /cs2cpp - C# .NET Core program to convert C# to C++ using Roslyn code analyzer /classlib - Qt wrapper classes